qetr1ck-op/blog-source/source/_posts/Node-js-design-pattern-book-review.md

         }
       });

-      // the same as fs.apply(null, callArgs)
+      // the same as fn.apply(null, callArgs)
       fn(...callArgs); //[5]
     });
   }